UPDATED: JULY 05, 2023 | 2 MIN READ

 As outlined above, insurance companies have noticed that fitness trackers can help people achieve their health and wellness goals.
 Many companies have incentivized fitness trackers to offer lower-cost premiums.
 Here’s what you need to know to reap health benefits and lower-premium perks.

-Why insurance companies offer discounts
+Why do insurance companies offer discounts

 When clients are healthy, insurers decrease their risk and save money.
 Employers also benefit from healthy employees.
 Healthy workers take less sick leave, are more productive, and are likely to stay at the company longer.